tlarsen7572/dice_game/journal.md

 The server is responsible for parsing client requests, game logic, and keeping track of valid actions.

 Now that this structure is decided I can start coding the different pieces of the server.
 I plan on coding the rules of the game next.
 After that will be building the web server and designing the ability to process and generate actions.
 To wrap everything up I will build a simple UI that can be served via HTML from the web server.
 I will use Flutter for the UI.

+### March 11

+Found some time tonight to work on the scoring algorithm.
+Started with handling ones and am beginning to implement sets of three.
+Still not sure on the right structure for sets of three.
+There is common logic which suggests an opportunity for abstraction, but it has not come to me yet.
+I will keep implementing the algorithm and refactoring and see if the abstraction pops into focus as I move forward.